 Report cards are issued quarterly.
 Parents are encouraged to review the report card with their sons and daughters and to confer with the teacher or principal if clarification is needed.

-In order to facilitate communication among parents, teachers, and students, Duchesne uses Power School.
+In order to facilitate communication among parents, teachers, and students, Duchesne uses PowerSchool.
 Parents are asked to check the academic status, especially if a student is struggling, and communicate with the teacher via e-mail or a phone call.
-Since most teachers teach approximately 120 students per day, parents are asked to initiate the contact with the teacher if there is a question.